Random-Rants-Chat/randomrants-docs/docs/helpus.md

 We didn't make this for nobody to use it, but the more recognition means that more people can use it and rely on this - which is good so that you have chances of meeting other people and this site becomes more exiting to us.

+## Get a chance to join the official dev room.

+If you sign up on [Random Rants +](https://randomrants-plus.onrender.com) (It's free!), then you may get a chance to meet the developers on there.
+(Check your room list often, look for a room called "OFFICIAL DEVELOPER'S CHATROOM").

 ## How to help

 Use platforms like [YouTube](https://youtube.com) to make videos like screenrecordings of Random Rants + and it's features.